 I love facilitating workshops that open up new spaces for people to explore.
-Whether I'm writing with first-time poets, using art to help primary schools kids tackle serious issues, or supporting vulnerable trans & non-binary people, facilitating never ceases to be exciting, refreshing, and challenging.
-Among others, I've been lucky to deliver sessions for English PEN, King's College London, SPECTRA, and School of Sex Ed.
+Whether I'm writing with first-time poets, using art to help schools kids tackle serious issues, or supporting vulnerable trans & non-binary people, facilitating never ceases to be exciting, refreshing, and challenging.
+Among others, I've been lucky to deliver sessions for English PEN, King's College London, SPECTRA, and QueerCircle.

 Please get in touch if you would like to book a workshop from me!

-Beyond Equality is an incredible charity that works with boys and men to explore the privileges and pressures of being socialised as a man.
+Beyond Equality is a charity that works with boys and men to explore the privileges and pressures of being socialised as a man.

 We uses a variety of activities that encourage participants to identify and think critically about the gender stereotypes they are being asked to fit into.